-The BX Berne eXchange is a securities exchange in Bern, Switzerland.
-The BX has a long history, having been founded in 1880.
+The BX Swiss (formerly the Berne eXchange) is a securities exchange in Bern, Switzerland.
+The BX Swiss has a long history, having been founded in 1880.
 The exchange switched from an open outcry trading floor to a phone-based exchange in 1991 and became fully electronic in 2002.

-The exchange lists more than 20 companies, including major players in the Swiss manufacturing, retail and real estate markets.
-It also lists growth-orientated small and medium-sized Swiss companies.
+The exchange lists more than 20 primary company listings, including major players in the Swiss manufacturing, retail and real estate sectors.

-Five major Swiss banks act as market participants.
-Like the Swiss Exchange (SIX), the Bern stock exchange is regulated by Swiss financial regulator FINMA and is subject to Swiss law.
-The Stuttgart Stock Exchange holds a majority stake in the Berne eXchange.
+Seven major Swiss banks act as market participants.
+Like the SIX Swiss Exchange, the Bern stock exchange is regulated by Swiss financial regulator FINMA and is subject to Swiss law.
+The Stuttgart Stock Exchange holds a majority stake in the BX Swiss.

 The Bern Exchange Index (BIRW) tracks the performance of stocks listed on the exchange.